kragen/derctuo/hot-fabrication.md

 niobium, vanadium, molybdenum and thorium, can be used instead of zirconium to 3-D print similar [ultra-high-temperature ceramics][72] in similar ways; titanium carbide and molybdenum boride, among many other examples, have been made by SHS.
+As another example, there’s a 1997 paper by Sundaram et al., that got titanium diboride by SHS of magnesium, amorphous boria, and rutile.

 [72]: https://en.wikipedia.org/wiki/Ultra-high-temperature_ceramics